What Is a Second Chance Checking Account?

 What is second chance banking?

 Second chance banking is a kind of account that serves people who may not have a perfect banking record.
-If you have negative items on your ChexSystems record, you may still qualify for an account.
+If you have negative items on your ChexSystems record, you may still qualify for this kind of account.

 What is a second chance bank account?